maypok86/otter/README.md

 - **Autoconfiguration**: Otter is automatically configured based on the parallelism of your application
 - **Generics**: You can safely use any comparable types as keys and any types as values
 - **TTL**: Expired values will be automatically deleted from the cache
-- **Cost-based eviction**: Otter supports eviction based on the cost of each entry
+- **Weight-based eviction**: Otter supports eviction based on the weight of each entry
 - **Deletion listener**: You can pass a callback function in the builder that will be called when an entry is deleted from the cache
 - **Stats**: You can collect various usage statistics
 - **Excellent throughput**: Otter can handle a [huge number of requests](#throughput)